About the University of Wisconsin-Madison

 The Madison campus comprises 125 departments, which engage more than 2,500 faculty members representing nearly all academic disciplines.
 More than 41,000 students are enrolled, including about 10,000 who study for advanced degrees.

 The University entertains excellent sports facilities, including several indoor pools, the famous Nielsen Tennis Stadium for year-round indoor tennis, and several sport centers with gyms and numerous courts for basketball, volleyball, racquetball, squash, badminton, fencing, martial arts, gymnastics, and many more.
 In summer, outdoor facilities for softball and baseball, football, soccer, ultimate frisbee, tennis, beach ball and volleyball, field and track, etc. are provided.
-In winter, many indoor and outdoor ice arenas are maintained by the City and the University for ice skating and ice hockey.
+In winter, indoor ice arenas are maintained by the University for ice skating and ice hockey.

 Madison is a university city with a population of about 243,344 in a magnificent physical setting surrounded by five lakes.
 Its landscape is unique.
 Built on an isthmus between two glacial lakes, Wisconsin’s Capital City offers lake views from nearly every Downtown location and all along the beautiful University of Wisconsin Campus.
 Madison has been ranked as the “Best City in the Nation” by “Money Magazine” and often lands among the top ten cities in similar surveys with respect to the quality of living.
 Such ranking is based on a low crime rate, low unemployment rate, excellent public transportation, the location and infrastructure of the city, and many more criteria, including the intellectually exciting environment throughout the city.